mdburch/CleaningDataProject/CodeBook.md

 * Data Set
   * The resulting tidy data is a data frame of size 180 x 68
   * Each record in the data frame is unique, representing a subject performing one of the activities
-  * Each column represents an average of the feature for that subject for the given activity
+  * Each column represents an average of the feature for a subject performing a given activity
 * Column Structure (features)
   * subject - ordinal - Range:1-30
   * activity - categorical - Range:WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING